zammad/zammad-admin-documentation/manage/users/index.rst

 Users
 =====

-Depending on your organization's IT capabilities, users can be managed individually or in bulk, or even synchronized with third-party directory services.
+Users can be managed individually via UI, via API or even synchronized with third-party directory services.

 .. figure:: /images/manage/users/managing-users-manually.png
    :alt: Creating and editing users directly in the Admin Panel